lra/mackup/README.md

 And it's [GPL](http://www.gnu.org/licenses/gpl.html), of course.

-## What platforms are supported?
+## What platforms are supported

 - OS X
 - GNU/Linux

-## What's up with the weird name?
+## What's up with the weird name

 Mackup is just a contraction of Mac and Backup.
 It is simple, short, and easy to remember, and it corresponds with the whole idea of Mackup: the simpler – the better!
 (And I suck at naming stuff, but who doesn't.)

-## Where can I find more information?
+## Where can I find more information

 In the [doc](doc) directory.